9 Web Design Principles: What Makes a Good Website

 handwritten fonts

-Negative Space for Visual Hierarchy
+8. Negative Space

 Negative space plays an important role in web design, as it helps to create a sense of balance and clarity on the page.
 Setting aside certain areas of the page that are empty or contain fewer elements helps to emphasize the more important content areas and draw attention to them.